Voice Disorder Treatments

 Laryngitis

 Laryngitis is the main cause of voice loss.
-Caused by a virus, laryngitis results in swelling of the vocal chords and a voice that’s severely hoarse or lost completely.
+Caused by a virus, laryngitis results in swelling of the vocal cords and a voice that’s severely hoarse or lost completely.
 Laryngitis can be acute, or chronic with persistent voice hoarseness.
-There is no antibiotic for laryngitis, so proper rest and hydration is the recommended treatment plan.
+There is no antibiotic for laryngitis, so proper rest and hydration are the recommended treatment plan.

 Voice Misuse and Abuse

 Your voice is a muscle, and like any other muscle in the body, it can be strained by abuse or overuse.
 Singers often experience this type of voice loss because their profession requires constant use of their vocal chord muscles.
-You might experience temporary voice loss from yelling over loud music or other voice straining activity.
-Prolonged use and improper breathing technique can leave you with a hoarse or lost voice.
+You might experience temporary voice loss from yelling over loud music or other voice-straining activities.
+Prolonged use and improper breathing techniques can leave you with a hoarse or lost voice.
 Strenuous vocal activity can also lead to a bruised vocal chord or vocal chord lesion, affecting your voice.

 Laryngopharyngeal Reflux Disease (LPRD)